cors

 The zero value is ready to use but is a mere "passthrough" middleware, i.e. a middleware that simply delegates to the handler(s) it wraps.
 To obtain a proper CORS middleware, you should call NewMiddleware and pass it a valid Config.

 Middleware are safe for concurrent use by multiple goroutines.
-Therefore, you are free to expose some or all of their methods so you can call them without having to restart your server; however, if you do expose those methods, you should only do so on some internal or authorized endpoints, for security reasons.
+Therefore, you are free to expose some or all of their methods so you can exercise them without having to restart your server; however, if you do expose those methods, you should only do so on some internal or authorized endpoints, for security reasons.

 func NewMiddleware